 In order to provide for the proper supervision, students should not arrive at school prior to 6:45 AM.
-When students enter the building, they must report to the cafeteria.
-Students will be released from the cafeteria to their first period class.
+When students enter the building, they must report to the cafeteria until 6:55 AM.
+Students will be released from the cafeteria at 6:55 AM to their first period class.